 Other tests may include:

 Treatment will focus on the cause.
 This may relieve the dizziness.

 Home Care and Lifestyle Changes

 - If you are feeling dizzy, sit down right away.
-Also, avoid activities that could cause harm such as driving, using machinery, or climbing a ladder.
+Avoid activities that could cause greater harm if you faint.
+This includes driving, using machinery, or climbing a ladder.

-- Remove items in your home that could cause you to lose your balance, such as throw rugs and loose electrical cords.
+- Remove items in your home that could cause you to lose your balance.
+This includes throw rugs and loose electrical cords.

 - Place slip-resistant mats in your shower and on your bathroom floor.